 Scientists from the University of Manchester found that the 5T4 protein, found on the surface of cells, promotes resistance to chemotherapy in children with leukemia.
 Their findings show that the effect on the protein using an antibody-drug (drug-loaded antibodies) can improve treatment outcomes.

 In the study, researchers analyzed tissue samples from children with low and high risk of recurrence, calculated by the number of leukemia cells that are left after the first course of chemotherapy.
-They found a large number of leukemia cells to 5T4 in patients at high risk of relapse.
+They found a large number of leukemia cells to 5T4 in patients with high risk of recurrence.
 This marker was not found in samples taken from children who passed the initial treatment.

-Results of the study show that leukemia-initiating cells that have 5T4, easier to penetrate into the areas of the body that protect them from chemotherapy, causing drug resistance and relapse.
+Results of the study show that leukemia-initiating cells that have 5T4, easier to penetrate into the areas of the body that protect them from chemotherapy, causing resistance and relapse of drug.
 But scientists can selectively attack resistant to the treatment of leukemia cells and reduce the side effects of using targeting 5T4.

 The study was published in «Bloodwise» magazine.